Is too much “screen time” damaging your business (and your life)?

 If nothing else, surely it’s worth taking a few minutes away from this screen to think about?!

 Accountancy services with THP

 Here at THP we offer a range of accountancy and taxation services to help both SME’s and start ups focus on growing, from bookeeping, payroll, account management, tax or VAT we have someone who will happily assist.
 Contact our accountants in Surrey, Essex and London.
-With offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+With offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.

 Ben Locker is a copywriter who specialises in business-to-business marketing, writing about everything from software and accountancy to construction and power tools.
 He co-founded the Professional Copywriters’ Network, the UK’s association for commercial writers, and is named in Direct Marketing Association research as ‘one of the copywriters who copywriters rate’.